LearnFL/proj-icp-motoko-dbank/README.md

 Purchase ICP token from places like Coinbase.

 ##### 2) Network Nervous System NNS.
 Allows to time log ICP token to create a neuron.
 Earn rewards by voting ona proposal.
+Send tokens to NNS, link tokens to your Dfinity wallet.
+If you don't know what your wallet is use `dfx identity --network ic get-wallet`command to see your default wallet linked to your app.

 ##### 3) Dfinity.
 Earn grant from Dfinity.